 Always cut soft round foods in half to avoid choking e.g. seedless grapes and cherry tomatoes

 Always let him decide.
 Babies’ appetites vary from day to day and your baby will let you know when he has had enough by keeping his mouth closed and turning his head away or pushing the spoon or plate away.
 Take uneaten food away with a smile, never coerce or force feed.
 Babies who have learned the new feeding skills quickly will eat more food and drink less milk, whilst other babies will eat less food and drink more milk.
 Trust your baby to eat and drink enough for him.

 Teaching babies to eat and feed themselves is a messy business which is difficult to accept for some new mothers.
-Putting their fingers in their food is a way for them to learn more about the food and enjoy eating so don’t discourage it.
+Putting their fingers in their food is a way for babies to learn more about the food and enjoy eating so don’t discourage it.
 Trying to restrict the mess by limiting your baby’s involvement may result in him eating less.

 Offer as wide a variety of foods and textures as you can from 6-12 months.
 By 11 to 12 months most babies should be enjoying family meals and eating the same food as the rest of the family though hard foods will have to be cut up into bite size pieces.
 Up until about 11- 12 months most babies are very open to trying new foods and tastes but during their second year they start to become much choosier.
 Research shows those babies who have plenty of variety early on are less likely to become fussy and faddy with their eating as they get older.